 All wiring between entry at the rear of the boiler and the connection box must be secured neatly under the cable clips provided.

-Wiring must never be allowed to come into contact with any heated surfaces.
+Wiring must never be allowed to come into contact with any heated surfaces nor should any permanent wiring prevent the withdrawal of the burner tray for servicing.